-821 conversion of const volatile reference to plain reference current declaration has type '%T'
+821 conversion of const volatile reference to plain reference

 A reference to a constant and volatile object is being converted to a reference to a non-volatile and non-constant object.
-This can only be accomplished by using an explicit or const_cast cast.
+This can only be accomplished by using an explicit or const\cast cast.